INSIGHT-Cameron's 'Brexit' riddle: Row with EU or row with Eurosceptics?

 "Cameron has painted himself into a corner when it comes to in-work benefits for EU migrants: it was a bone he threw to his sceptics without thinking it through," said Bale.

 "But having promised it, he's going to have to deliver something.
 The problem is whatever he gets now could end up looking worse than nothing at all," he added.
-(Editing by Paul Taylor and Pravin Char)
+(Editing by Paul Taylor)

 March 30 The following are the top stories on the business pages of British newspapers.
 Reuters has not verified these stories and does not vouch for their accuracy.